maps-as-data/mapreader-workshop/README.md

     ![GitHub search bar](images/1-open-notebook-url.png)

 4. After pressing `Enter`, a list of notebooks in the repository should appear.
-Click on `mapreader-spatial-humanities-workshop.ipynb` to open it.
+Click on `mapreader_edhs_jan_2025.ipynb` to open it.

     ![Select the notebook](images/1-open-notebook-link.png)